 1. General: Except as otherwise provided in this Policy, requests for public records must be made in writing.
 Requestors may use the Village’s FOIA request form, which is attached hereto as Exhibit D and is available on the Village’s website.
 The Village will comply with written requests for public records within the time required by the Act.
 Working/business days are Monday through Friday, excepting recognized holidays.

 2. Oral Requests: The release of public records based upon routine oral requests will be subject to the discretion of the Freedom of Information Officer.
 Examples of such routines oral requests include minutes of public meetings and copies of Village ordinances.

-3. Submitting a Request: FOIA requests should be submitted to the designated Freedom of Information Officer at the following location:
+3. Submitting a Request: FOIA requests should be submitted to the designated Freedom of Information Officer at the following locations: